iPlumb3r/Simpliscope/ReadMe.md

 Motivation
 -
-Providing a powerful conceptual analysis tool for building rubust and modulable ontologies
+Providing a powerful conceptual analysis tool for building robust and modulable ontologies

 Introduction
 -